ansible/ansibullbot/ISSUE_HELP.md

 #### New Modules

-New modules require two **shipits** from anyone in the community before the bot will label it `shipit`.
+New modules require two **shipits** from module maintainers, maintainers of a module in the same namespace, or core team members before the bot will label it `shipit`.
 At that point, the module will be merged once a member of the Ansible organization has reviewed it and decided to include it.

+:information_source: If you are a maintainer of a module in the same namespace, only one `shipit` is required.

 #### Existing Modules